wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### substituted

-5.&emsp;Undermining the ego’s thought system must be perceived as painful, even though it being painful to undermine the ego’s thought system, is anything but true.
+5. Undermining the ego’s thought system must be perceived as painful, even though it being painful to undermine the ego’s thought system, is anything but true.
 <sup>2</sup>Babies scream in rage if you take away a knife or scissors, although babies may well harm babies’-selves if you do not take away a knife or scissors.
 <sup>3</sup>In the sense that you scream in rage when something harmful is taken from you, you are still a baby.
 <sup>4</sup>You have no sense of real self-preservation, and are likely to decide that you need precisely what would hurt you most.